Communicate: What does your Future Look Like?

 Brennan McCarthy, CFP®

 Like everything else in marriage: communication is key.
-Having regular discussions with your spouse about what money stressors are hanging over your head is the most important part of financial planning.
+Having an open line of communication with your spouse about what money stressors are hanging over your head is a key part to financial planning.
 Even more importantly, do you regularly discuss your personal financial goals with your spouse?
 If you're working with a financial advisor that hasn't helped you facilitate these conversations, it's probably time to find a new one.
 Ramit Sethi, the author of I will Teach you to be Rich, talks about this step more broadly by asking, “What does your rich life look like?”
 Or in more concrete terms, how would your life be different if money wasn’t something you had to worry about?
 Among many other things, here are a few questions I often find spouses (especially new and expecting parents) differ on:

 - Is having a nice, new car important to you?